Sitemap

 Things got particularly testy last week when Rep. Rashida Tlaib told reporters that House Democrats were discussing whether they could detain people who refused to cooperate with Congressional subpoenas related to Trump’s call with Ukraine President Volodymyr Zelensky.
 The president was unsurprisingly irate over the suggestion, calling the Michigan congresswoman a “despicable human being” on Twitter.

 Yet something appears to have changed recently.
-Yes, members of the president’s closest circles are refusing to comply with congressional subpoenas, such as Vice President Pence, three cabinet secretaries, and Trump’s personal attorney, Rudy Giuliani — but others have not.
+Yes, members of the president’s closest circles are refusing to comply with congressional subpoenas, such as Vice President Pence, three cabinet secretaries, and Trump’s personal attorney

 --